 How should I prepare my donation?

-We would prefer that smaller items are bagged and boxed.
-Please have items outside on the street level and clearly labelled for St. Vincent de Paul.
+We would prefer smaller items are bagged and boxed.
+Please have items outside on the street level and clearly labeled for St. Vincent de Paul.

 Does SVdP go upstairs or downstairs to gather the items?
 What if there is an elevator?